Notes/Trees: Hierarchical Data and Binary Search Trees

 A tree is a hierarchical data structure where each element (node) has a parent-child relationship with other elements.
 Unlike arrays and linked lists, which are linear, trees branch out, making them natural for representing hierarchies: file systems, HTML DOMs, organization charts, and decision processes.

 Why does this matter?
 Trees are the foundation for fast searching, sorting, and hierarchical organization.
-Binary search trees give O(\log n) lookup when balanced.
+Binary search trees give $O(\log n)$ lookup when balanced.
 Traversal algorithms on trees are the gateway to recursive thinking, which is central to CS problem-solving.

 Key properties: